About the Weitzman School

 The Weitzman School is committed to creating an educational setting in which all students, faculty members, and staff members are valued.
 We strive to create an inclusive culture that celebrates difference and is strengthened by contributions from people of all races, religions, countries of origin, genders, ages, sexual orientations, physical abilities, learning differences, and socioeconomic backgrounds.
 We aspire to support and retain a student body, faculty and staff who are representative of the multiple communities and publics with which we collaborate and work.
 A diverse community at the Weitzman School enhances our ability to prepare the next generation of artists, architects, landscape architects, planners, and preservationists to become leaders and innovators in a multicultural society.

-Learn about past, present, and future initiatives in the section of this website dedicated to Justice and Belonging (JxB).
+Learn about past, present, and future initiatives in the section of this website dedicated to Inclusion & Belonging.

 Generations of designers, planners, preservationists, and artists have chosen to pursue their passion at Penn.
 Here are some of the factors in their decision: